Geometrical Aspects of the Hamiltonization Problem of Dynamical Systems: Introduction

 \section{Introduction}

 The hamiltonization problem on a smooth manifold is the question of whether a dynamical system admits a Hamiltonian formulation.
-More precisely, given a vector field $X$ on a smooth manifold $M$, the problem consists in finding a scalar function $h$ and a Poisson structure $\pi$ on $M$ such that
+In the framework of Poisson Geometry, given a~vector field $X$ on a smooth manifold $M$, the problem consists in finding a scalar function~$h$ and a Poisson structure~$\pi$ on~$M$ such that

-In this case, the vector field $X$ is said to be Hamiltonian for the Poisson manifold \ec{(M,\pi)}.
+If such a Poisson structure $\pi$ and function $h$ exist, then $X$ is said to be hamiltonizable on~$M$.

-The problem of finding a Poisson structure with respect to which a flow of ODEs, or a vector field, is Hamiltonian has received considerable attention from several decades ago.
-At the earlier stages, this problem concerned to the existence of a Hamiltonian formulation of a set of ODEs and their explicit formulation, mainly in two and three dimensions \cite{CairoFeix-92,Gumral-Nut,Abar-87,Hern-97,Whittaker}.
-Some geometric approaches to the hamiltonization problem can be found in the works of Whittaker \cite{Whittaker}, Perlick \cite{Perlick-92}, S. Hojman \cite{Hoj-91,Hojman-96} and R. Alvarado Flores et. al. \cite{AHA-06}.
-A solution to this problem is given by the Lie-K\"{o}nigs theorem \cite{Whittaker}, which requires the solvability of the ODEs.
-V. Perlick gives a generalization of the Lie--Konigs theorem in a more global setting, but only when the original system is even--dimensional, so that a time--dependent symplectic structure exists \cite{Perlick-92}.
-S. Hojman solves the hamiltonization problem of a vector field by constructing a Poisson structure, provided that it admits an infinitesimal symmetry and a first integral \cite{Hojman-96}.
-A geometric reformulation of Hojman results is presented in \cite{AHA-06}, where the hamiltonization problem is solved for a vector field being in a two--dimensional Lie subalgebra and also admitting a first integral.
-In recent works, the hamiltonization problem has also been considered, both theoretically \cite{Kozlov-2020} and in applied contexts \cite{Ballesteros_2020}.
+The problem of finding a Poisson structure with respect to which a flow of ODEs, or a~vec\-tor field, is Hamiltonian has received considerable attention from several decades ago.
+At~the earlier stages, this problem concerned to the existence of a Hamiltonian formulation of a~set of ODEs and their explicit formulation, mainly in two and three dimensions \cite{Abar-87,CairoFeix-92,Gumral-Nut,Hern-97,Whittaker}.
+Some geometric approaches to the hamiltonization problem can be found in the works of Whittaker~\cite{Whittaker}, Perlick~\cite{Perlick-92}, S.~Hojman \cite{Hoj-91,Hojman-96} and R.~Alvarado Flores et al.~\cite{AHA-06}.
+A solution to this problem is given by the Lie--K\"{o}nigs theorem \cite{Whittaker}, which requires the solvability of the ODEs.
+V.~Perlick gives a generalization of the Lie--Konigs theorem in a more global setting, but only when the original system is even-dimensional, so that a time-dependent symplectic structure exists~\cite{Perlick-92}.
+S.~Hojman solves the hamiltonization problem of a vector field by constructing a Poisson structure, provided that it admits an infinitesimal symmetry and a first integral~\cite{Hojman-96}.
+A geometric reformulation of Hojman results is presented in~\cite{AHA-06}, where the hamiltonization problem is solved for a vector field being in a two-dimensional Lie subalgebra and also admitting a first integral.
+In recent works, the hamiltonization problem has also been considered, both theoretically~\cite{Kozlov-2020} and in applied contexts \cite{Ballesteros_2020}.